FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 # Head-Related-Intensity-Based-Transfer-Function

 This project measures the intensity vectors in three Cartesian directions in the vicinity of KEMAR's outer ears.
-The intensity vectors are measured by MEMS microphone pairs designed by researchers at the Australian National University.
+The intensity vectors are measured by MEMS microphone pairs designed by researchers at the Australian National University (ANU).

 ## Key Equipment